 Shu Uemura Atelier Palettes – $9 (Mono), $11 (Duo), $17 (Quad), $29 (Octo)

 Very compact and great for creating curated palettes – the palettes can fit either eye shadows or blushes.
 They did at one point offer a free-form palette but they revised their palettes a few years ago and it’s no longer available.
-There’s no magnet or adhesive to hold the pans in place – the pans sit in a tray and is held securely by a groove in the palette.
+There’s no magnet or adhesive to hold the pans in place – the pans sit in a tray which slides in, and is held securely by a groove in the palette.

 I only own the Duo 2 pan palettes but they sell a larger pans including a new Octo palette which can hold 8 eye shadows or 4 blush pans.
 Refills cost $19 for an eye shadow and $22 for blush.